 Mihalec explained further: “At V1 we are just doing basic instructions, teaching, educating our user base.
 For V2 our plan is to automate this, where we can automatically send emails for your potential customer base and maybe integrated with other platform.“

 With more than 5000 Martech applications already in existence it would be sensible on ET’s opinion for Pulseway to partner with other applications.
 They will be releasing updates through 2019 with the automation likely to come in the second half, though what it will actually included was not clear.
-To support the release Pulseway is also publishing “The Definitive MSP Guide to Analytical Sales and Digital Marketing”.
+To support the release Pulseway is also publishing “The Definitive MSP Guide to Analytical Sales and Digital Marketing” (Registration Required).
 Enterprise asked for an early view of this document but had not received it at the time of writing.

 What else is coming in 2019

 This is not the only work that Pulseway are promising to deliver this year.
 ET asked Mihalec what else is coming in 2019 for its RMM product.
 He answered: